Sensative/vsm-mqtt-client-open-source/README.md

 Run with data from helium, all devices, print full data to console node vsm-mqtt-client.js -w -i helium -s mqtt://test.mosquitto.org:1883 -k AQEAf8i6... -u test -p pass

+# Extensibility
+To add your own implementations there is a series of different environment variables that can be set to override the defaults.
+See the implementation in vsm-mqtt-client.js for the full list.
+Use this as an alternative to forking this repository and isolating your changes and additions.

 # Code Structure
 This code is designed to listen to a lorawan network server publishing the raw uplinks from a VSM device.
 It will translate it correctly and can additionally control the device with necessary downlinks to keep it up-to-date with regards to assistance positions.
-Once new data is available it will be re-published using a publisher.
+Once new data is available it will be re-published using a publisher and finally the data will be stored using the storage mechanism.

 ## vsm-mqtt-client.js
 The main file which ties together the below components and contains the main logic.